-Canada’s Care of Businesses During the COVID-19 Pandemic
+Canada’s Care of Businesses During the COVID-19 Pandemic (updated July 13, 2020)

 As the number of confirmed cases of COVID-19 rises in Canada, employers are facing difficult decisions concerning how to balance the health of their employees with the health of their businesses.
 Many companies have directed their employees to work remotely, some have resorted to temporarily limiting hours, closing their doors or laying off employees, while others are attempting to operate as usual.
 As a result of the spreading virus, almost all Canadian businesses are experiencing a decrease in revenue, while bills and rental payments remain due.